Foot pain is a common problem which can have many causes, including a sports injury, the natural shape of your foot or sometimes disease.

 Arthritis is a common cause of joint pain and stiffness, and sometimes crepitus (a cracking or crunching sound or sensation when you move a joint).
 Forms of arthritis that commonly cause painful feet or ankle pain are osteoarthritis, rheumatoid arthritis and gout.

-Pain in your heel could be plantar fasciitis, a condition which around one in ten people will get at some point in their lifetime.
-It makes it difficult to walk, caused by the inflammation of a strong band of tissue which stretches from your heel to your toes.
+Pain in your heel could be plantar fasciitis, a condition that around one in 10 people will get at some point in their lifetime.
+It makes it difficult to walk and is caused by the inflammation of a strong band of tissue that stretches from your heel to your toes.

-If you have heel pain but you're able to lift your toes without pain, then you may have bursitis — inflammation of a bursa, which is a soft cushion within your joints.
+If you have heel pain but you can lift your toes without pain, then you may have bursitis — inflammation of a bursa, which is a soft cushion inside your joints.

 Sudden pain and difficulty walking may be an Achilles tendon rupture due to force or injury.
 Alternatively, Achilles tendinopathy is pain and stiffness that appears gradually.
 It's a type of tendonitis (inflammation in a tendon).